Skip to content

 • If you feel like your salmon is starting to burn, remove it from the oven or drop it down a rack or two in your oven.

-• I personally prefer to broil salmon over baking it.
-However, I will sometimes bake it after pan-searing it to help cook it the rest of the way.
+• I prefer to broil salmon over baking it.
+However, I sometimes bake it after pan-searing it to help cook it the rest of the way.

-• Just as an FYI, salmon skin will peel right off the meat of the fish once it’s cooked.
+• The salmon skin will peel right off the meat of the fish once it’s cooked.

 • You can use a cabernet sauvignon or a merlot for the red wine in the sauce.
 There will also be sauce left over before heating it in the pan.